codercowboy/freedosbootdisks/README.md

 Some suggested future improvements:

  * More boot sector display/edit property support for properties such as the boot sector volume label, head count, cylinder count, etc.
- * Make the scripts cross-portable, rather than MacOS specific
+ * Make the scripts cross-portable, rather than MacOS specific.
- * Improve the baseline CONFIG.SYS file
+ * Improve the baseline CONFIG.SYS file.
  * Documentation improvements.
  * Productize hexlib.sh to be a nice standalone script rather than just bash functions.
  * Add more supported boot disk image sizes (all possible variations are listed in 'man newfs_msdos').
 In particular, I could use help figuring out the newfs_msdos incantation for a 2.88MB image.
  * Add error handling when a disk is being created and the user's boot_disk_contents files overflow the disk size.
+ * Add more error checking in general, checking for exit codes from various commands.

 # License